Derkades/commons-conservancy-website/commons-conservancy/content/how.md

 +++
+title = 'How to set up a new Programme'

+[params]
-title = 'How to set up a new Programme' subtitle = 'Our basic how-to for aspiring Programmes ' type = 'page'
+    subtitle = 'Our basic how-to for aspiring Programmes '
 +++

 ## How to join [The Commons Conservancy]